wet-boew/wet-boew-documentation/research/1-datalist-JSON-suggestion.md

 * Load suggestion from an array of string in a JSON file
 * Be able to limit the number of displayed suggestion
 * Be able to change the filtering behaviour like Any, StartWith, Word
+* Be able to use a pattern match with would match suggestion that are 80% closer to what the user typed in.
+This is to accommodates even if there some typos in the inputs.
+Like: [Soundex](https://en.wikipedia.org/wiki/Soundex), [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance)

 ### Feature that might worth to considerate